Kitchen and Other Stories

 Top Tips

-The secret to this dal is slow cooking.
-No pressure cooking, and no instant pots.
-In fact, in the Bukhara restaurant, the dal is left on a turned-off hot plate to cook all night gently; twenty-four hours is the usual time.
-Patience and slow cooking will reward you with the most buttery, creamy and rich Daal.
-The longer you cook this daal, the more creamy it gets.
+The secret to this dal is slow cookingβ€”no pressure cooking or instant pots.
+In fact, in the Bukhara restaurant, the dal is left on a turned-off hot plate to cook gently all night; twenty-four hours is the usual time.
+Patience and slow cooking will reward you with the most buttery, creamy, and rich Daal.
+The longer you cook this daal, the creamier it gets.
 The creaminess comes from the urad dal slowly disintegrating and becoming mushy.

-📖 Recipe
+πŸ“– Recipe

 A shallow black dish containing daal makhani with a silver spoon.

-Kaali Daal Recipe
+Kaali Dal Recipe

 Chef Tripti